 return None

-def convertmultiple(self, amount, fromcurr, to_currencies):
+def convert_multiple(self, amount, from_curr, to_currencies):

 """